learningequality/studio-docs/docs/add_content.rst

    Open the clipboard sidebar.

-* Click the |clipboard-icon| button at the right bottom corner of the page to open the clipboard sidebar.
+* Click the |clipboard| button at the right bottom corner of the page to open the clipboard sidebar.
 * Select a resource and use the buttons |edit| to edit, |move| move, and |remove| delete resources from the clipboard.
 * Or click the |optionsHorizontal| button to access the menu and manage each resource without selecting it.